CENG501-Projects/CENG501-Fall2024/Zengin/readme.md

 ---

-### 3.2.7 Further Evaluation on the Role of Attention-Based Methods**
+### **3.2.7 Further Evaluation on the Role of Attention-Based Methods**

-We now analyze the performance of attention-based explanation methods across different values of **K** (the number of pixel subsets), as shown in Table 2.
+Authors analyze the performance of attention-based explanation methods across different values of **K** (the number of pixel subsets), as shown in Table 2.
 The results are averaged over three Vision Transformer models on **ImageNet**.

 ---